AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 ### Undoing a Change {#undoing-a-change}

-Sometimes, a change in an index definition needs to be reverted.
-The reasons could be that a change was made by mistake, or a change is no longer needed.
-For example, the index definition `damAssetLucene-8-custom-3` was created by mistake and is already deployed.
-Because of that you may want to revert to the previous index definition `damAssetLucene-8-custom-2`.
-To do that, you need to add a new index called `damAssetLucene-8-custom-4` that contains the definition of the previous index, `damAssetLucene-8-custom-2`.
+At times, it becomes necessary to undo a modification in an index definition.
+This could occur due to an inadvertent error or that the modification is no longer required.
+Take, for instance, the index definition `damAssetLucene-8-custom-3,` which was mistakenly created and has already been deployed.
+Consequently, you want to revert back to the previous index definition, `damAssetLucene-8-custom-2.` To accomplish this, you need to introduce a new index named `damAssetLucene-8-custom-4` that incorporates the definition from the prior index, `damAssetLucene-8-custom-2.`

 ### Removing an Index {#removing-an-index}